mustafabbas/ECE1373_2016_hft_on_fpga/README.md

 - Export bitstream and launch the sdk if you wish to program the microblaze (step not needed)

-- program the device using the sdk src file fond in src/sdk.c [TODO: must add this file]
+- program the device using the sdk src files found in src/sdk_src

 Step 3: Run the scripts